Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation: Introduction

-On the other hand, the EOMs for fields in $(1,0)\oplus(0,1)$ are second-order; as a consequence, the field has mass-dimension one.
-This fact enables the definition of dimension-4 self-interactions and opens the possibility of having renormalizable self-interacting theories.
-Among the various massless theories that can be defined, the renormalization group tools can be used to determine which of them can support a renormalizable self-interacting theory.
-This has led us to study the renormalization of self-interacting massless fields in this representation.
+All the EOMs for fields in $(1,0)\oplus(0,1)$ are second-order; as a consequence, these fields have mass-dimension one.
+This fact allows the definition of several dimension-4 interactions with the SM fields as well as dimension-4 self-interactions, opening the door for the exploration of a variety of plausible renormalizable theories.
+The most straightforward and economical models to start these explorations are precisely those involving only self-interactions, as no additional fields are involved.
+On the other hand, self-interactions may be required for renormalizing interactions with SM fields.
+These reasons lead us to study the renormalization of self-interacting massless fields in this representation.

-In this article, we study the one-loop renormalization of self-interacting massless matter fields in the $(1,0)\oplus(0,1)$ representation.
-A general model is defined using the most general parity-invariant kinetic term and all the independent parity-invariant dimension-4 self-interactions available in this representation.
-The general kinetic term reproduces the free massless dynamics that arise in the Joos-Weinberg and Poincaré formalisms as well as the Klein-Gordon-like one, as particular cases.
+In this work, we study the one-loop renormalization not of a single theory but that of the entire class of parity-invariant self-interacting massless theories for fields in the $(1,0)\oplus(0,1)$ representation.
+We do so by constructing the most general model compatible with these attributes.
+This model consists of a free Lagrangian that reproduces the massless limits of three theories previously studied in the literature: the Joos-Weinberg, the Shay-Good/Hammer-McDonald-Pursey, and the Klein-Gordon-like one, as particular cases; along with an interacting Lagrangian containing all the independent dimension-4 parity-invariant self-interactions available in this representation.

 The article is structured as follows: in section \ref{section2}, we review the basics of this representation and deduce the free massive and massless EOMs for fields on it; in section \ref{section3}, we present the model; in section \ref{section4}, the renormalization procedure of the model is performed; and finally, in section \ref{section5}, we end with conclusions.